Siege of Leningrad: Lifting the siege

-The siege continued until 27 January 1944, when the Soviet Leningrad–Novgorod Offensive expelled German forces from the southern outskirts of the city.
+The siege continued until 27 January 1944, when the Soviet Leningrad–Novgorod offensive expelled German forces from the southern outskirts of the city.
 This was a combined effort by the Leningrad and Volkhov Fronts, along with the 1st and 2nd Baltic Fronts.
 The Baltic Fleet provided 30% of aviation power for the final strike against the Wehrmacht.
 In the summer of 1944, the Finnish Defence Forces were pushed back to the other side of the Bay of Vyborg and the Vuoksi River.

-The siege was also known as the Leningrad Blockade and the 900-Day Siege.

 Aftermath

 In his analysis of the siege of Leningrad, author Robert Forczyk highlights both the strategic and operational outcomes of the German offensive against the city.
 Forczyk asserts that although Hitler intended to destroy Leningrad, this objective was not achieved:

 Hitler had intended to demolish Leningrad as both a symbol and a centre of Soviet power, but he accomplished neither.
 Thus in strategic terms, the German effort against Leningrad was a failure.
-Yet in operational terms, the German siege of Leningrad effectively isolated three Soviet armies for over two years and forced six other armies to conduct repeated costly frontal assaults to try and end the siege.
+Yet in operational terms, the German siege of Leningrad effectively isolated three Soviet armies for over two years and forced six other armies to conduct repeated costly frontal assaults to try to end the siege.
 In January 1944, the Red Army had to mass the equivalent of over 60 divisions in the Leningrad-Volkhov area to dislodge 20 German divisions and still failed to encircle and destroy a single one of them.
 Total Soviet military casualties on the Leningrad and Volkhov fronts during the siege were at least 1.5 million, including 620,000 dead or captured.
 Furthermore, the siege cost the lives of about one million Soviet civilians in Leningrad and prevented the city's industries from participating fully in the Soviet war effort until mid-1944.

 In spite of their operational mistakes which cost them victory at Leningrad, the German tactical performance on the defence was impressive – perhaps one of the best of the war by any army.
 On the 50m-high Siniavino Heights, German troops held off about 250,000 Soviet troops for 384 days and inflicted over 400,000 casualties.
 In comparison, German forces defending atop the 516m-high Monte Cassino massif held off 100,000 Allied troops for 123 days and inflicted about 20,000 casualties.